 To prioritize the development of National Risk Assessments in the most important countries for sourcing Controlled Wood, a list of the Top 20 countries was compiled, based on the number of risk assessments made by companies for sourcing Controlled Wood in those countries.

-The FSC Board of Directors has approved revised normative procedures for the development and approval of FSC National Risk Assessments (NRAs) [Read more here].
-The approved documents come into effect on 1 January 2015 and can be downloaded here:
+In November 2014, the FSC Board of Directors has approved revised normative procedures for the development and approval of FSC National Risk Assessments (NRAs) [Read more here].
+The approved documents came into effect on 1 January 2015 and can be downloaded here:

 A summary of the feedback obtained during the second consultation period and responses to the main issues can be downloaded here.